2021 Legislative Priorities

-As lawmakers kick-off the 2020 Florida Legislative Session in Tallahassee, we are encouraged that protecting Florida’s waters appears to be a top priority.
-However, it is critical that these policies are implemented by strong, enforceable, science-based regulations that protect our waters from the growing threats of existing pollution sources, rapid growth, and impacts from climate change.
+As lawmakers are preparing for the 2021 Florida Legislative Session in Tallahassee, so are we.
+It is critical that environmental policies are implemented by strong, enforceable, science-based regulations that protect our waters from the growing threats of existing pollution sources, rapid growth, and impacts from climate change.

 To truly protect our rivers, springs, estuaries and beaches, Floridians must demand protective policies that will:

 Stop Pollution at Its Source

 This legislative session, we are calling for policies that keep pollution OUT of our waterways, rather than attempting to expensive clean up after the fact including:

 - Stormwater rule enhancements

 - Protections aimed at reducing plastic pollution

 - Bills to strengthen regulatory tools to achieve water quality standards